jpreiss/molasses/README.md

 I'm beginning to think that I need to write a shader compiler accepting a limited mathematical input language and outputting cache-optimized SSE2 code.
 I could also write an expression template system in C++.
+I have learned more about compilers since I last worked on this project, so I think I will probably go with the compiler solution.